HomeMy WebLinkAboutTransmittal - 12/30/2022ERIN MENDENHALL

 legacy and policy objectives and the appropriate level of ongoing public sector engagement and

-oversight of an opportunity before granting t he private sector partner authorization to execute
+oversight of an opportunity before granting the private sector partner authorization to execute

 on the opportunity pursuant to terms agreed upon by the City and the private sector partner.